 - Ensure you have not installed windows, and only create partitions only.

-2. Create a Linux partition using the Disk utilites
+2. Create a Linux partition using the Disk utilities

-- Open the disk utilites on the, Application > Utilities > Disk utilities
+- Open the disk utilities on the, Application > Utilities > Disk utilities

 - Run Disk utilities and choose your Mac hard drive (not your Mac partition)